 Be that as it may, many yoga teachers in training seem to have an aversion to learning anatomy.
 And if you find yourself in that camp, there’s no need to fret!

 Yoga anatomy is usually only 10-20% of your yoga teacher training.
 If your YTT gives you the tools needed to teach a class, then this tiny component will teach you how to make it safe.
+Yoga Teacher Trainings with Aaron at Blue Osa draw upon Aaron’s proven method of AYAMA™, which dives deep into yoga anatomy and how to cue students in a way that supports body stability.

-Luckily for you, as a yoga teacher, you only need to learn anatomy in the context of yoga.
+As a yoga teacher, you only need to learn anatomy in the context of yoga.
 You certainly don’t need a Ph.D. in anatomy or physiology to instruct your students safely.

 When students arrive at class, they trust you to keep them safe.
 If you’re unsure where to start, I’ve compiled the top 7 things yoga teachers need to know about anatomy.
 It’s a great starting point for your self-study and will inspire you to become well-versed in the study of yoga anatomy.